|Books||Buy Plants||Fish Emulsion||Forum||Frost Damage|

 is really not an individual plant but a stem of a larger organism.
 The core of the

 banana is its root system, which is called a corm.
 Once a stalk has produced

 fruit it dies and should be cut off.
 As can be seen, little bananas are always popping up.

 Fertilizing and Growth Rate

-The enano gigante pictured above is fed one gallon of liquid miracle grow flowering plant food (mixed with water as per. recommended on the instructions), once every one to two months, during the warm time of the year.
+The enano gigante pictured above was fed one gallon of liquid miracle grow flowering plant food (mixed with water as per. recommended on the instructions), once every one to two months, during the warm time of the year.
 The plant's basin is flooded and then the fertilizer is poured into the water.
-A half inch layer of compost is maintained in the basin to help control weeds and to amend the top soil.
+A half inch layer of mulch is maintained in the basin to help control weeds and to amend the top soil.

 A Sample Banana Plant History In Phoenix

 |7/2002||height = 4ft|

 |5/2003||Photo taken of entire plant, height = 5ft|